An Introduction to Flow Matching and Diffusion Models: Introduction

 \paragraph{Generation as Sampling.}Let us define what it means to ``generate'' something.
 For example, let's say we want to generate an image of a dog.
 Naturally, there are \emph{many} possible images of dogs that we would be happy with.
 In particular, there is no one single ``best'' image of a dog.
 Rather, there is a spectrum of images that fit better or worse.
-In machine learning, it is common to think of this diversity of possible images as a \emph{probability distribution}.
-We call it the \themebf{data distribution} and denote it as $\pdata$.
-In the example of dog images, this distribution would therefore give higher likelihood to images that look more like a dog.
+In machine learning, it is common to realize this diversity of possible images as a \emph{probability distribution} over the \emph{space of images}.
+We call such a distribution a \themebf{data distribution} and denote it as $\pdata$.
+Mathematically, one can think of $\pdata$ as a \themebf{probability density}, i.e. a function $\pdata:\R^d\to\mathbb{R}_{\geq 0}$ that assigns each possible object $z\in \R^d$ a \emph{likelihood} $\pdata(z)\geq 0$.
+In the example of dog images, this distribution would therefore give higher likelihood $\pdata(z)$ to images $z$ that look more like a dog.
 Therefore, how "good" an image/video/molecule fits - a rather subjective statement - is replaced by how "likely" it is under the data distribution $\pdata$.
 With this, we can mathematically express the task of generation as sampling from the (unknown) distribution $\pdata$: \begin{ideabox}[Generation as Sampling] Generating an object $z$ is modeled as sampling from the data distribution $z\sim \pdata$. \end{ideabox} A \themebf{generative model} is a machine learning model that allows us to generate samples from $\pdata$.
 In machine learning, we require data to train models.
 In generative modeling, we usually assume access to a finite number of examples sampled independently from $\pdata$, which together serve as a proxy for the true distribution. \begin{ideabox}[Dataset] A dataset consists of a finite number of samples $z_1, \dots, z_N \sim \pdata$. \end{ideabox} For images, we might construct a dataset by compiling publicly available images from the internet.
-For videos, we might similarly use YouTube as a database.
-For protein structures, we can use experimental data bases from sources such as the Protein Data Bank (PDB) that collected scientific measurements over decades.
+For videos, we might similarly look to use YouTube.
+For protein structures, sources like the RCSB Protein Data Bank (PDB) provide hundreds of thousands of experimentally resolved structures.
 As the size of our dataset grows very large, it becomes an increasingly better representation of the underlying distribution $\pdata$.